Instance-JS/Instance/docs/proofs/A-Foundational-Theory-of-Everything.md

 The Logical Bias (τ) is the slight, necessary asymmetry in the 5D Logic Kernel that arises from the nonzero Probability of its own self-existence, resulting in the observed matter-antimatter asymmetry.

-This structure establishes reality as a self-consistent logical invariant driven by an extradimensional ternary "conputer kernel" operating under a single rule: semantic self-consistency.
+This structure establishes reality as a self-consistent logical Invariant driven by an extradimensional ternary "conputer kernel" operating under a single rule: semantic self-consistency.

 The proof uses only established physics (General Relativity, quantum mechanics, protective measurement) reinterpreted through the lens of pre-geometric probability ontology, establishing the expanding hypersphere as mathematically necessary rather than empirically convenient.